Since our last update:

 The final number used in most workers’ comp premium calculations is your EMR.
-It measures the difference between the business’s past workers’ comp claims and what other similar businesses have experienced.
+This measures the difference between the business’ past workers’ comp claims and what other similar businesses have experienced.
 A business on par with others in its industry typically gets an EMR of one, so the modifier does not affect its premiums.
 Businesses with fewer claims receive an EMR below one while those with more claims have EMRs above one.

 As with everything else about workers’ compensation, how EMRs are applied depends on your state.
 Most states have some sort of eligibility threshold like Oregon, which only factors in an EMR if a business has paid $2,500 in premium for one year or $5,000 for two consecutive years.

 Here’s how the basic workers’ compensation calculations work.
 Imagine you own a bakery in Florida with two employees who earn a total of $80,000 per year.
 Your class code is 2003, which has a rate of $3.50.
 With this information, your workers’ compensation calculation looks like this: